JoHoop/material-ui-react-starter/README.md

-# Getting Started with Create React App
+# React Template with Material UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Material-UI](https://material-ui.com) components and theming.

-This project is deployed at [material-ui-react-starter.vercel.app](https://material-ui-react-starter.vercel.app "Production Deployment") with vercel.com
+A preview is deployed at [vercel.com](https://material-ui-react-starter.vercel.app)

+### Get Started Immediately

+You **don’t** need to install or configure tools like webpack or Babel.<br>
+They are preconfigured and hidden so that you can focus on the code.

+[Use this template](https://github.com/JoHoop/material-ui-react-starter/generate), and you’re good to go.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/git?s=https%3A%2F%2Fgithub.com%2Fjohoop%2Fmaterial-ui-react-starter&c=1)